-Why do people engage in solvent abuse?
+Why do people abuse solvents?

-Solvent abuse might also be a response to problems in other areas of a person’s life – stress, anxiety, bereavement, loneliness etc.
+Solvent abuse might also be a response to problems in other areas of a person’s life.
+Stress, anxiety, bereavement, loneliness etc.

 Does solvent abuse lead to dependency or addiction?